thecuriousbig/svelte-tailwind-typescript/README.md

 ---

-# svelte app template with tailwindcss + typescript + eslint
+# svelte app template with tailwindcss + typescript + eslint + prettier

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/thecuriousbig/svelte-tailwind-typescript.